• Skip to primary navigation

 • Bring a large pot of salted water to a boil.
 Add the pasta to the water at step 5.

-• Add 1-2 tablespoon of olive oil to a large pan and add the shallot.
+• Add 1-2 tbsp of olive oil to a large pan and add the shallot.
 Saute on a medium heat until softened.

 • Next, add the cherry tomatoes, ‘Nduja and garlic.
 Saute until the tomatoes soften and start to break down (help them along by crushing them slightly with the side of a wooden spoon or spatula).